 In addition to this, if it is a place that is little known, we must add in brackets a two-letter abbreviation for the province of Canada, the US state or the country from which the publication comes.

-It is an element that must be written in some book references and in the case that it is not specified, you must write [publisher unknown].
+It is an element that must be written obligatorily in some book referencesand if it is not specified, it must be written [publisher unknown] .

 When several reflected publishers are found in the document, the one indicated first or the one that is most highlighted by the typeface or in bold type will be used without indicating more than one editor.

-It is an element that has to be written in obligatory form in some references of books and in the case that it is not specified, it should be written [date unknown].
+It is an element that has to be written in a mandatory way in some book references and in the event that it does not appear specified, it must be written [date unknown].

 When the year of publication cannot be determined, the copyright year preceded by the letter “c” must be added and if both dates are reflected, only the year of publication must be indicated, writing two dates when there are three years of difference between these years